zendre4/js-vanilla-tools/README.md

 # js-vanilla-tools

-List of convenient function who not necessary jQuery.
+List of commonly used function which does not need jQuery.